 Given our current exam system is more formal in nature, at Calderwood we believe that it is also important to retain aspects of more formal approaches to assessment.
-We therefore apply the use of some standardised assessments at different stages in the school.
-These tests can be helpful in terms of gathering supplementary evidence of a child's progress in addition to the highly valuable informal approaches to assessment mentioned above.
+We therefore apply the use of some standardised assessments at different stages in the school, including the Scottish Government's National Assessments.
+These assessments can be helpful in terms of gathering supplementary evidence of a child's progress in addition to the highly valuable informal approaches to assessment mentioned above.
 It is important to note that standardised assessments are therefore only one part of a rigorous evidence base and results should not be taken in isolation.
 Standardised tests allow us to compare year to year performance and make comparisons to national standards.
 Standardised tests are used currently in spelling, reading and mathematics.